Who should audition for Camerata?...

 MUSC358, therefore, is a combined class and grade between Camerata and your work in the lecture portion of the course.
 All First-Year students who are seated in a Department of Music ensemble, including majors in music, are strongly encouraged to register for MUSC358.

 What are the additional things for which students are responsible?

-are required to purchase a Music Department black performance dress.
-The cost is approximately $68.
-Information on the dress will be supplied the second week of the semester.
-Men are required to own a black suit, a solid black silk necktie, a dress white shirt, a black belt, and black dress shoes.
+Ladies are required to purchase a Music Department black performance dress and costume pearl necklace.
+The cost of the dress is approximately $68, and pearls approximately $7.
+Information on the dress and pearls will be supplied the second week of the semester.
+Men are required to own a black suit, a solid black silk necktie, a dress black shirt, a black belt, and black dress shoes.
 In addition, students are required to purchase scores from the UMBC bookstore in time for the first rehearsal.
 Semester packets are typically no more than $25 or so.

 I am a student in the Honors College at UMBC.
 Is there an Honors section of Camerata for which I may enroll?

 Yes, it is Camerata (MUSC303H).
 This Honors section is a 3-credit course.
 Students research the literature Camerata is studying, prepare short presentations for the class, and turn their research into concise spoken program notes for the concert.
 Honors students may enroll as many times as they wish in MUSC303H, but only one of those semesters, of course, will satisfy the requirements of the Honors College.